Online Candidate Home Page

 “Everybody’s on Facebook.
 I can just run my online campaign through my Facebook Page.”

 We’ve heard that idea before.
-But as online strategies go, it’s not a good one.

-However, a social networking profile is not a substitute for a real home on the web.
+However, a social media profile is not a substitute for a real home on the web.
 Social media does not provide the features that a campaign website provides.
 For example, websites convert better for important tasks such as email signups and accepting online donations.

-If that’s not enough, here are a few other reasons why Facebook alone should not be hub of your online campaign:
+If that’s not enough, here are a few other reasons why Facebook alone should not be the hub of your online campaign:

-Not everyone is on Facebook
+Not all voters are on Facebook

 If it’s a potential donor you turned away, that can cost you money.
 If it’s a potential supporter, that could cost you a vote.